 If you position yourself as the go-to expert in your niche, people will take notice.
 Everything you do needs to align with this positioning, and it needs to “speak” to the specific avatar you want to turn from lead to customer.

-If you want a sophisticated customer who takes action, your price, offer and messaging has to align with this.
+If you want a sophisticated customer who takes action, your price, offer, and messaging have to align with this.

 Contain your enthusiasm